microsoft/genaiops-promptflow-template/docs/github_workflows_how_to_setup.md

 - Upload the sampled production log dataset
 - Execute the evaluation flow on the production log dataset
 - Generate the evaluation report

+**Run promptflow in AML Pipeline as parallel component**
+- It reuses the already registered data assets for input.
+- Runs the promptflow in AML Pipeline as a parallel component, where we can control the concurrency and parallelism of the promptflow execution.
+For more details refer [here](https://microsoft.github.io/promptflow/tutorials/pipeline.html).
+- The output of the promptflow is stored in the Azure ML workspace.

 ### Online Endpoint